balena-io-experimental/balena-sound/README.md

 * Let the music play!

 This project is in active development so if you have any feature requests or issues please submit them here on GitHub.
 PRs are welcome, too.

+### Multiple container use
+If you plan to use Balena Sound as part of a multiple container app (for example, having an app with PiHole & Balena sound), don't forget to add the following label to your `docker-compose.yml` (source: https://www.balena.io/docs/learn/develop/multicontainer/#labels)

+Example:
+`bluetooth:
+  build: ./bluetooth-audio
+  privileged: true
+  network_mode: host
+  labels:
+    io.balena.features.dbus: '1'
+  `